ItsANameToo/hermod/README.md

 * [Pushbullet](https://pushbullet.com/)
 * [Mailgun](https://mailgun.com/)
 * [Twillio](https://www.twilio.com/) - `twilio_message` will send you SMS, and `twilio_call` will call you when there's a problem with your node

+### Testing

+You can check whether you have confired your notifications correctly by running `bash hermod.sh test notify MESSAGE`.
+This will send `MESSAGE` to each of the notification drivers you've configured in the config.

 ## Commands